notlibrary/CalibreLibgenSci/README.md

 # CalibreLibgenSci
-A Libgen Non-Fiction/Sci-tech store plugin for Calibre
+A Libgen Non-Fiction/Sci-tech store plugin for [Calibre](https://calibre-ebook.com)

 ## Installation
-- Download the latest release from [here](https://github.com/notlibrary/CalibreLibgenSci)
+- Download the latest zip file release from [here](https://github.com/notlibrary/CalibreLibgenSci/releases)
 - Open Calibre
 - Navigate to Preferences -> Plugins (in the advanced section) -> Load Plugin from File and select the zip file you downloaded.
 - Restart Calibre

 ## Usage
 - Click the 'Get Books' menu in Calibre
-- Ensure that 'Libgen Non-Fiction' is selected in the search providers menu
+- Ensure that 'Libgen Sci-tech' is selected in the search providers menu

     ![image](https://user-images.githubusercontent.com/40695473/149553512-ce27e902-96bc-48d2-a0db-1564aa87e44c.png)
 - Search!
-- For Fiction books library [install other plugin](https://github.com/fallaciousreasoning/CalibreLibgenStore)
+- For Fiction books library [install other plugin](https://github.com/fallaciousreasoning/CalibreLibgenStore/releases)

 ## Testing & development